The Shocking Truth About Launching a Writing Career

 And you know what?
 Steve was right.
 I started believing it.
 Even crazier: I started acting like it.

-As long as you keep accepting monikers like “wannabe” and “aspiring” you are preventing yourself from endeavoring to be a professional.
+There are some things you cannot do until you become someone new.
+As long as you keep accepting words like “wannabe” and “aspiring” as part of your identity, you are preventing yourself from becoming a professional.
 And your work is suffering as a a result.

 What’s holding you back from launching your career?
 Share in the comments.